omnp/mnamp/README.md

 # mnamp
 (LV2) Amplifier plugin based on gathered principles and rules of thumb more than any kind of direct emulation of anything

+Now works by simple multi-stage low-order polynomial waveshaping, where the input is limited to -1..1 (so that the polynomial functions behave).

 Compilation:
 Just run make.